Congresswoman Veronica Escobar, a third-generation El Pasoan, proudly represents Texas’ 16th Congressional District.

-In Congress, she has established herself as the voice of the border and as a national leader on gun safety, health care, and immigration, including fighting the Trump administration’s inhumane and cruel policies that harm border communities.
+In Congress, she has established herself as the voice of the border and as a national leader on gun safety, healthcare, reproductive justice, and immigration.
 She has led legislation to address our nation’s immigration challenges in a responsible and humane manner by ensuring accountability, transparency, and oversight.
+She has also led legislation to protect women’s healthcare providers, patients, and staff by enhancing clinics’ physical and cyber security.
+She has also championed efforts that support our men and women in uniform, as well as the well-being of their dependents and spouses.